15 Best True Crime Podcasts in 2026 (Can't Stop Listening)

 True crime is the most popular podcast genre in the world, and for good reason — a gripping investigation is impossible to stop listening to.
-Here are 8 of the best.
+Whether you're into cold cases, courtroom dramas, forensic deep dives, or investigative journalism that actually changes outcomes, there's something here for you.
+These are the 15 best true crime podcasts worth your time in 2026.

 Waking up with a podcast on iOS